mdlacasse/Owl/docs/mcp.md

 \$ per month.
 Asset allocation arrays are `[equities, corporate_bonds, t_notes, cash]` in percent.
 Fixed user rates (`rate_method="user"`) use `[equities, corporate_bonds, t_notes, inflation]` in percent.

+**Social Security PIA vs. actual benefit:** `ss_monthly_pias` must be the Primary Insurance Amount (the benefit at Full Retirement Age, from the SSA statement) — NOT the check amount someone describes receiving if they claimed before or after FRA (e.g. "I'm 65 and I get $2,800/month").
+If the user only knows their actual benefit at a given claiming age, call `convert_ss_benefit` first to back out the PIA.

 **Parameter reference** (all optional unless marked *required*):